Zainul Abidin (politician): Corporate and public service appointments

 In September 2011, after the general elections, Zainul Abidin was appointed as the chairman SPH UnionWorks, owned by the Singapore Press Holdings, which operates two Singapore radio stations 91.3FM and 100.3FM.
 He was also named as the consultant of the book publishing arm SPH's book publishing arm, Straits Times Press (STP).

-Zainul Abidin also serves on the boards of various local and international companies including Chairman of Diamond Energy Corporation, deputy chairman, lead independent director of Australian-listed OM Holdings, Director of Mediacorp, Board Member of National Volunteer Philanthropy Centre and Director of Temasek Cares.
+Zainul Abidin also serves on the boards of various local and international companies including Chairman of Diamond Electric Pte Ltd, deputy chairman, lead independent director of Australian-listed OM Holdings, Member of Board of Directors of Mediacorp, Board Member of National Volunteer Philanthropy Centre and Director of Temasek Cares.
 He also serves as a corporate adviser to Temasek International.

 Diplomatic career

 On 27 October 2011, Zainul Abidin was appointed non-resident Ambassador to Kuwait and a special envoy of the Minister for Foreign Affairs to the Middle East.

 Personal life

 Zainul Abidin is married and has 3 sons and a daughter.